an0nusr/bbcode-parser-sax/README.md

 This style allows the parser to be simple, and makes it easy to adapt the output to whatever you'd like!

+## Installation
+A package with both CommonJS and ES Modules is available on NPM.
+You can install it with `yarn add bbcode-parser-sax` or `npm install bbcode-parser-sax`

 ## Building
-Run `yarn build` from the project directory to both generate the parser from the grammar, and to build cjs and esm outputs.
+To build the package from source, run `yarn build` from the project directory to both generate the parser from the grammar, and to build cjs and esm outputs.

 ## Usage
 Usage will depend if you're using this with CommonJS or ESM